dirkwalther/saxs3d/README.md

 NOTE: input profile has to start with the first truly measured intensity, i.e. the beam stop has to be removed.

-XLATTICE - Visualization of lattice models and macromolecular structures (Xwindow program, runs on all UNIX platforms running X)
+<b>XLATTICE - Visualization of lattice models and macromolecular structures</b>
+(Xwindow program, runs on all UNIX platforms running X)

 Compile with: cc Xlattice.c -lm -lX11 -o xlattice